Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMToggleVisibilityAction.md

 ```

 ## DESCRIPTION
-Creates an Action.ToggleVisibility element that toggles the visibility of one or more elements.
+The `New-AMToggleVisibilityAction` function generates an `Action.ToggleVisibility` element for an Adaptive Card.
-This action allows you to show or hide elements in your card when the user clicks the action button.
+This action allows you to toggle the visibility of one or more elements in the card when the button is clicked.
-It's commonly used for creating expandable/collapsible sections, showing additional details on demand,
+It is commonly used for creating interactive cards with expandable/collapsible sections, "Read more" functionality,
-or implementing tabbed interfaces within a card.
+tabbed interfaces, or multi-step forms.

+This action is client-side only and does not require server communication, making it ideal for lightweight
+interactivity within Adaptive Cards.

 ## EXAMPLES